bitflate/bitflate.github.io/_posts/2019-04-13-bitflate-cryptocurrency-with-constant-inflation.markdown

 #### What is Bitflate relationship with Bitcoin?

 Bitflate started with Bitcoin Core codebase.
-It has made changes in reward schedule and branding.
+It has made changes in the reward schedule and branding.
 Bitflate chain is separate and has no relationship with Bitcoin.

 #### Can I use Bitflate for business?

-Bitflate is at the experimental stage as of July, 2019.
+Bitflate is at the experimental stage as of July 2019.
 We strongly advise you NOT to use it for business.
 The network is not secure.